 - Your location and provider

 Some consumers enjoy certain discounts on their power bills, such as those with rooftop solar systems installed.
 However, these deductions and rebates do not truly offer significant savings.
 And according to the Australian Energy Regulator (AER), the lowest average electricity bill in Australia is in SA, costing $35/MWh every quarter.
 It is followed by Victoria with $40/MWh while the most expensive is in New South Wales with $71/MWh.

-You can find more information here, which includes a downloadable spreadsheet for the 2020 residential electricity and gas consumption for all states except Western Australia and the Northern Territory.
+You can find more information in the official Australian Energy Regulator website, which includes a downloadable spreadsheet for the 2020 residential electricity and gas consumption for all states except Western Australia and the Northern Territory.
 According to the WA government, the residential charge is $1.0333 per daily supply.